An Amazon ECS cluster is a logical grouping of tasks or services.

 - If capacity providers are being used, a cluster is also a logical grouping of capacity providers.

-When Amazon ECS is first used, a default cluster is created, however, multiple clusters can be created in an account.
-Multiple cluster help to keep resources separate.
+When Amazon ECS is first used, a default cluster is created.
+Multiple clusters can be created in an account and help to keep resources separate.

 An Amazon ECS service runs and maintains the requested number of tasks and associated load balancers.